 Define your own scope of Testing

 Everyone has their own style of testing.
-Some testers just focus on what they see from their eyes and the rest are passionate about everything that works behind the scenes of any mobile application.
+Some testers just focus on what they see with their eyes and the rest are passionate about everything that works behind the scenes of any mobile application.

-Given below are few Examples:
+Given below are a few Examples:

 - Many of you might have come across problems in Paytm where your app is not redirecting you to the payment page of the bank in case you want to add money to your wallet.
 We think the above is an issue with our bank or Paytm server but it is just that our AndroidSystemWebView is not updated.
-Little knowledge about programming is always helpful for you and to share with your team.
+Little knowledge about programming is always helpful for you to share with your team.